lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 I try to reflect deeply on what made the pain in my brain, what made my life difficult, what happened in this world with all I see in this life.

+When I was questioning whether the future will be better at the end of 2023, I went to the optical store to check my eyesights.
+The degrees of my both eyes are reduced by 25 degrees after wearing the eyeglasses with 150 degrees less than the actual for another half a year.
+I had done this experiment for 1.5 years.
+The reduced degrees are fewer in the latest half year, comparing that of the previous year of this half year.
+In my opinion, the discovery which is found by Yin Wang is mostly correct though the details vary a bit in every one's case.
+But it is absolute correct that in daily life.
+It is clear enough that we use mobile phone or work in computers by wearing the eyeglasses with 150 degrees less than the actual.
+It is most comfortable.

+And my Japanese level improved that I can recognize more Japanese symbols, and I can sing some Japanese songs now.
+Matters are slow that expected.
+But if you do the correct thing, the result will happen.

+Once I treat myself as a world citizen, I become less associated with any nationality.
+Some people says that GFW is a great thing that it helps to Chinese Interent company grows up.
+And just in today, I was frustrated with this thing to stop myself to push my essays regularly to GitHub.
+After fighting with it with one hour, I found that I need to add some config to the SSH program.
+Then it works like a charm.

+I deleted my essay "Why Genius Zhiwei must go to the USA".
+Though it has a lot of good points there, but as now I live in China.
+I should appreciate more good aspect of it instead of being unhappy where I am now often.

+If we are unhappy, it is because we couldn't accept some things.
+While the price of my house drops down, so, the value of technology climbs up.
+Actually, it seems in China now, my state is kind of lucky.
+Comparing to the whole world, my financial, family and market situations seems still good.